 Mean score of companies in the Furniture Manufacturing industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2023, Crystal International Group Limited reported total greenhouse gas emissions of approximately 164,018,000 kg CO2e, comprising 50,119,000 kg CO2e from Scope 1 and 113,829,000 kg CO2e from Scope 2.
-This reflects a slight increase in Scope 1 emissions compared to 2022, where they were about 38,487,000 kg CO2e, while Scope 2 emissions decreased from approximately 122,453,000 kg CO2e.
-Crystal has set ambitious climate commitments, aiming for net-zero greenhouse gas emissions across its entire value chain by 2050.
-The company has established near-term targets to reduce absolute Scope 1 and 2 emissions by 46.2% by 2031, using 2022 as the baseline year.
-Additionally, it aims to cut Scope 3 emissions from purchased goods and services by 27.5% by the same year.
-Long-term, Crystal targets a 90% reduction in absolute emissions across all scopes by 2050, including emissions from purchased goods, upstream transportation, and end-of-life treatment of sold products.
-These commitments align with industry standards and reflect Crystal's proactive approach to addressing climate change, positioning the company as a leader in sustainability within the textiles, apparel, footwear, and luxury goods sector.
+In 2023, Crystal International Group Limited, headquartered in Hong Kong, reported total greenhouse gas emissions of approximately 164,948,000 kg CO2e, comprising 50,119,000 kg CO2e from Scope 1 and 113,829,000 kg CO2e from Scope 2.
+This reflects a commitment to transparency in their emissions reporting.
+The company has set ambitious climate targets, aiming for net-zero greenhouse gas emissions across its value chain by 2050.
+In the near term, Crystal has committed to reducing absolute Scope 1 and 2 emissions by 46.2% by 2031, using 2022 as the baseline year.
+Additionally, they plan to cut Scope 3 emissions from purchased goods and services by 27.5% by the same year.
+Long-term goals include a significant reduction of 90% in absolute Scope 1, 2, and 3 emissions by 2050, which encompasses emissions from purchased goods and services, upstream transportation, and end-of-life treatment of sold products.
+These targets align with the Science Based Targets initiative (SBTi) and reflect the company's commitment to sustainable practices within the textiles, apparel, footwear, and luxury goods sector.

 Access structured emissions data, company-specific emission factors, and source documents